Translation Configuration

 Reflection translation uses 2-3x more tokens but produces noticeably better results, especially for nuanced content.
 Worth enabling for important projects.

-Free Translation Options
+Built-in Translation Options

-# Bing Translate (free, no setup)
+# Bing Translate (no API key, no setup)

 videocaptioner subtitle input.srt --translator bing --target-language en

-# Google Translate (free, may need VPN)
+# Google Translate (no key, may need VPN)

 videocaptioner subtitle input.srt --translator google --target-language fr